2026 Hands-On Review

 Why manual grinders beat electric models now

 The math is simple.
-Electric grinders burn half their budget on motors, circuit boards, and noise-dampening plastic.
+Electric grinders burn half their budget on motors, circuit boards, noise-dampening plastic.
 Hand grinders?
 Every dollar goes into steel.
-Better burrs, tighter tolerances, zero compromises.
+Better burrs.
+Tighter tolerances.
+Zero compromises.
 The market flipped.

 • External adjustment rings: No more counting internal clicks while holding the handle upside down.